DarkSZChao/Zip_for_wallpaper_engine/README.md

    ```

 ### 🔹 Upload to Steam Workshop
-1. Drag the ZIP file you want to upload onto `zip_for_wpe.bat`.
-This will generate a masked file named `filename_masked.mp4`.
+1. Drag the Folder you want to upload onto `zip_for_wpe.bat`.
+This will compress the Folder to ZIP file and then generate a masked file named `filename_masked.mp4`.
-2. This `filename_masked.mp4` file can be opened and parsed as a video, bypassing Wallpaper Engine editor’s restrictions.
+2. This `filename_masked.mp4` file can be opened and parsed as a video, bypassing Wallpaper Engine editor's restrictions.
 3. Upload it to Steam Workshop with the basic details.

 ### 🔹 Download and Extract Files